Skip to main content

 Major sociological concepts and ideas and their application to contemporary societies.

-General Education Designation: Social Science
+General Education Designation: Elective

 *UW-Green Bay breaks may not align with high school breaks.
 Students will be expected to complete assignments and coursework following the UW-Green Bay calendar, even if their high school is on break.